-One joint project currently taking place at the New Mexico Consortium titled Microimaging/Modeling of Retinal Responses Measured with Laser Magnetometer is funded by the National Institute of Biomedical Imaging and Bioengineering.
+One joint project currently taking place at the New Mexico Consortium is measuring the retinal response in frogs.
+This project titled Microimaging/Modeling of Retinal Responses Measured with Laser Magnetometer is funded by the National Institute of Biomedical Imaging and Bioengineering.
 This project is a collaboration between LANL Staff Scientist and NMC Affiliate Igor Savukov, NMC Research Scientist John George, LANL Staff Scientist and NMC Affiliate Garrett Kenyon, NMC Research Scientist Bryan Travis, NMC Junior Research Scientist Olga Korzh, NMC Student Scientist JoAnna O’Neill, UNM Postdoctoral Research Fellow Yue Zhu, and UNM Associate Professor Victor Acosta.

 Electrical currents produce a magnetic field.
 This experiment measures the magnetic fields associated with the electrical impulses generated by exposing the retina to a flash of light.
 To carry out this research, bullfrogs are used as the model organism.
 In this non-invasive procedure, the frogs are placed inside the magnetic shield with the magnetometer.
 They are exposed to precisely timed flashes of light in order to trigger a retinal response.
 These responses are then recorded using an ultra-sensitive magnetometer.

 Measuring and modeling the dynamic circuitry of the brain is essential for understanding the human brain.
 However, models need to be validated experimentally.
 This project will further develop and apply some of the world’s most sensitive magnetic imaging techniques to validate computational neuroscience models over a wide range of length scales and timescales.